rhymeswithzion/rwz-test/_posts/2017-09-10-aiwake-childish.md

 </h5>
 <br>

 This track transitions through a lot of really awesome, pleasant beats.
 The triplet high hats are incredibly pleasing.
-The vocals are incredibly soothing.
-The video has a lot of nature and I love nature, but mostly I just love this track.
+The vocals are incredibly soothing coupled with the visual's emphasis of nature makes this music video impossible not to fall in love with.

 #### Aiwake Bio